Everything you could possibly need to know to write the CV that will help you land the job.

 Hard skills are job-specific.
 They are skills that you've learnt and developed to execute your role, such as computer programming or accounting.

 Meanwhile, soft skills are those that can be transferred into any number of different roles.
 (That's why they're also known as transferable skills.)
 Examples include teamwork, problem solving and communication.
-The Key Skills section is usually focussed on hard skills, unless you're looking at changing careers or have limited work experience.
+The Key Skills section is usually focussed on hard skills, unless you're writing a CV to change careers or have limited work experience.

 The Key Skills section is also a great opportunity to feature industry- and role-specific keywords.
 Incorporating these terms will not only make you sound more capable and knowledgeable, but it will also help your CV to rank highly with applicant tracking systems (ATS).
-To identify which keywords you should include, analyse the job descriptions of your current and target roles to see which words and phrases keep cropping up.
+To identify which keywords you should include on your CV, analyse the job descriptions of your current and target roles to see which words and phrases keep cropping up.
 Again, a sneaky peek at relevant profiles on LinkedIn won't hurt!

 Work experience / professional history / career summary